 Sweet, resinous, and surprisingly citric — like frankincense crossed with lime peel, lit on a warm stone.
 Palo santo is the smell of a South American dry forest at dusk: dusty, aromatic, quietly sacred.

 Bright citrus opening — lime peel and pink grapefruit — that feels incongruous coming from a wood.
-Within minutes, the resinous-balsamic core surfaces: warm, slightly minty (from the mentofuran), with a dry incense quality reminiscent of frankincense but softer and sweeter.
+Within minutes, the resinous-balsamic core surfaces: warm, slightly minty (from the mentofuran), with a dry incense quality similar to of frankincense but softer and sweeter.
 Less smoky than guaiac wood, less sharp than cedarwood, more luminous than sandalwood.
 The dry-down is creamy and warm, with a faint caramel sweetness and persistent woody depth.

 Evolution over time